-In sixth grade, I had eye surgery performed by a low vision specialist in New York, which was more than 150 miles away from my school in Virginia.
+In sixth grade, I had eye surgery performed by a low vision specialist in New York.
+This was more than 150 miles away from my school in Virginia.
 My school would not accept the report from the specialist in New York because they were from out of state, and I also had never lived in New York.
 We had to find a local specialist that could certify my low vision and help me get additional accommodations following my surgery.

 Occupational therapy (OT)

 Occupational therapy helps people of all ages, however in the context of working in schools, occupational therapy helps students with disabilities and other impairments to participate fully in educational and social activities.
-Occupational therapists will meet with students to complete exercises, work with assistive technology, and assist students with learning to complete basic tasks.
+The occupational therapist will meet with students to complete exercises, work with assistive technology, and assist students with learning to complete basic tasks.
 My mom and I worked closely with an occupational therapist in elementary school, who told us that if we started with services early, then I would have a strong foundation for the future.
 This has proven true time and time again, and I am extremely grateful for all the ways my occupational therapist helped me- thank you, Mrs. W!

 Adaptive PE provides alternative physical education classes and activities for students with disabilities or injuries.
 I was referred to adaptive PE in high school and the teacher did an assessment to figure out what exercises I could do, though adaptive PE is available for students in all grades.
 Some of my friends also were referred to the service after having surgery and benefited a lot from the customized instruction.
-Read more about my experiences with adaptive PE and gym classes here.

 My biggest IEP goal every year was learning to self-advocate.
 This means knowing how to stand up for myself, what services I receive, and how to navigate life with my disability.
 It’s an important skill to have, and we talked about it at every one of my IEP meetings too.
-Read my post about learning to self advocate here.

 With these ten terms, you will look like an expert and learn how to get the best services and accommodations possible.
 I wish you the best of luck!